 Conservation of the natural environment is a key element of the Sunshine Coast Region and every effort is made to ensure the protection, conservation and regeneration of the unique flora and fauna found here.

 There are several short walks through tall, open bushland and rainforest.
-The park is a small but important reminder of the forests that once covered the Hinterland.
+The national park is a small but important reminder of the forests that once covered the Hinterland.

-The Glass House Mountains National Park Driving along the Bruce Highway it’s hard not to notice the craggy, volcanic peaks that tower over a patchwork of pine plantations.
+The Glass House Mountains National Park: Driving along the Bruce Highway, it’s hard not to notice the craggy, volcanic peaks that tower over a patchwork of pine plantations.

 These peaks form the Glass House Mountains, named by Captain James Cook himself on his voyage along Australia’s east coast.